mikesname/ehri-gb-test/content/projects.md

 ---
-title: Projects
+title: Projects and Services in Austria
-type: projects
+type: Projects in AT
 ---

 {{< intro >}}
-Unten finden Sie eine Übersicht über die digitale Projekte, die EHRI-AT Partnerinstitutionen zur Verfügung stellen:
+lorem ipsum
 {{< /intro >}}